Cassis: Industrial Revolution

-In the eighteenth century, Cassis started to develop outside the ramparts of the fortified city and around the port.
+In the 18th century, Cassis started to develop outside the ramparts of the fortified city and around the port.
 After the Bourbon Restoration, new industries developed here, including the drying of cod, the manufacture of olive oil and clothing, coral work, wine-making and the exploitation of local stone (cement, limestone).
 Stone of Cassis, which was quarried here since antiquity made the town famous.
 It has been used for the quays of the large Mediterranean ports (Alexandria, Algiers, Piraeus, Marseille, and Port Said).
-A claim that it was used for the base of the Statue of Liberty in New York City gained wide circulation but has been proved apocryphal.
+A claim that it was used for the base of the Statue of Liberty in New York City gained wide circulation but has been proven apocryphal.
 Today, the stone is used more for domestic purposes such as the construction of sinks and fireplaces.

-In the twentieth century, as these industries began to disappear, the workforce turned to tourism and wine making.
+In the 20th century, as these industries began to disappear, the workforce turned to tourism and wine making.
 Cassis was one of the first three vineyards to profit from the appellation d'origine contrôlée (label of controlled origin) introduced in 1936.